-The company's Board of Management comprises eight members: the President & CEO, the Executive Vice Presidents heading the Energy Solutions, Marine Solutions and Services businesses, the Chief Financial Officer, and the Executive Vice Presidents heading the Communications & Branding, the Corporate Relations & Legal Affairs, and the Human Resources functions.
-The Board of Management members are appointed by the company’s Board of Directors, which also approves their remuneration and other terms of their employment.
+Wärtsilä’s Board of Management comprises nine members: the President & CEO, the Chief Financial Officer, the Executive Vice Presidents of the businesses Wärtsilä Energy, Wärtsilä Marine Power, Wärtsilä Marine Systems, and Wärtsilä Voyage, as well as the Executive Vice Presidents heading the Communications, Branding & Marketing; Corporate Relations & Legal Affairs; and Human Resources functions.
+The members of the Board of Management are appointed by the company’s Board of Directors, which also approves their remuneration and other terms of employment.

 The Board of Management is chaired by the President & CEO.
-It considers strategic issues related to the Group and its businesses, as well as investments, product policy, the Group’s structure and corporate steering systems, and it supervises the company’s operations.
+It considers strategic issues related to the Group and its businesses, as well as investments, product policy, and the Group’s structure and corporate steering systems.
+It also supervises the company’s operations.

-The Chief Financial Officer’s main areas of responsibility include group control, treasury (including project and customer financing), taxation and process development, corporate planning and the information management support functions.
-The Executive Vice Presidents heading the businesses are each responsible for the sales volumes and profitability of their respective global businesses, employing the services of the Group’s worldwide subsidiaries.
-The main areas of responsibility of the Executive Vice President, Corporate Relations & Legal are corporate relations and legal affairs, intellectual asset management and sustainability, as well as environmental and occupational health and safety.
+The Chief Financial Officer’s main areas of responsibility include group accounting and control, treasury (including project and customer financing), taxation, process development, corporate planning, and investor relations.
+The Executive Vice Presidents of the businesses are each responsible for the sales volumes and profitability of their respective global business, deploying the capabilities of the Group’s worldwide subsidiaries.
+The main areas of responsibility of the Executive Vice President, Corporate Relations & Legal Affairs are corporate relations and legal affairs, intellectual asset management and sustainability, environmental and occupational health and safety, as well as security, including cyber security.
 The Executive Vice President, Human Resources is responsible for people related processes.
-The main areas of responsibility of the Executive Vice President, Communications & Branding are external and internal communications, as well as branding.
-Information on the members of the Board of Management and their areas of responsibility and holdings can be found in the Board of Management CVs and in the full Governance statement.
+The main areas of responsibility of the Executive Vice President, Communications, Branding & Marketing are external and internal communications, as well as branding and marketing.
+Information on the members of the Board of Management and their areas of responsibility and holdings can be found in the Board of Management CVs.